-Sure you could go with the lantern your grandpa used but that can be a pain when you need to relieve yourself in the middle of the night.
-A good headlamp will have a combination of LED bulbs for standard use and a higher powered Halogen (or equivalent) for seeing glowing animal eyes longer in the distance.
+Sure, you could go with the lantern your grandpa used, but that can be inconvenient when you need to relieve yourself in the middle of the night.
+A good headlamp will have a combination of LED bulbs for standard use and a higher-powered halogen (or equivalent) for seeing glowing animal eyes from a distance.

-Whether you go with a high-tech mummy bag or the tried and true square style, a sleeping bag will give you both somewhere to sit as well as sleep.
+Whether you go with a high-tech mummy bag or the tried-and-true square style, a sleeping bag will give you both a place to sit and sleep.
 It doesn't really matter how great your days go if your nights are spent freezing and sleepless.

-From the quick and dirty Themrarest to the luxurious Exped, having a sleeping pad will make a huge difference in your experience.
-They both cushion the ground as well as provide warmth (most of your body heat dissipates downward into the ground. )
+From the quick and simple Therm-a-Rest to the luxurious Exped, having a sleeping pad can make a huge difference in your experience.
+They both cushion the ground and provide warmth, as most of your body heat dissipates downward into the ground.

-Many campers choose to cook everything over a fire - which is nice - but for many parts of the country, there are fire restrictions in place preventing you from lighting up.
-In those situations you'll need to either eat your breakfast cold or fire up the camp stove.
-You can get a 2 burner that folds up into a small briefcase or a JetBoil that will boil water in 90 seconds.
-Once you know what your cooking contraption will be you can then plan your meals.
+Many campers choose to cook everything over a fire, which is nice, but in many parts of the country, fire restrictions are in place that prevent you from lighting up.
+In those situations, you'll need to either eat your breakfast cold or fire up the camp stove.
+You can get a two-burner stove that folds up into a small briefcase or a JetBoil that will boil water in 90 seconds.
+Once you know what your cooking contraption will be, you can then plan your meals.

-If you're car camping then packing around a nice camp chair shouldn't be a problem.
-If you're roughing it in the backcountry then it might be more luxury than you can afford to carry.
-If you are going to have a chair though, options range from a full-body recliner to a 3-legged stool.
-I prefer somewhere in the middle.
-Make sure you test the chair out first to make sure it is comfortable.
+If you're car camping, then packing a nice camp chair shouldn't be a problem.
+If you're roughing it in the backcountry, then it might be more of a luxury than you can afford to carry.
+If you do decide to bring a chair, options range from a full-body recliner to a three-legged stool.
+I prefer something in the middle.
+Make sure you test the chair out first to ensure it's comfortable.

-A chair is more important than water?
-But you don't need a chair to survive haha
+Is a chair more important than water?
+But you don't need a chair to survive, haha.